 A validator is penalized by a deduction of staked ETH for time spent disconnected from the network (though only modestly) and more severely for malicious behavior, which can ultimately lead to the validator being slashed and removed from the network.

-If a validator behaves maliciously in Eth2, they will lose a significant amount of staked ETH (up to their whole 32 ETH stake) and be forcibly removed from the network.
+If an Ethereum validator behaves maliciously, they will lose a significant amount of staked ETH (up to their whole 32 ETH stake) and be forcibly removed from the network.
 Slashing protection is an important component of validator client software (for DIY stakers), and a staking service’s product offering as protection against a validator accidentally partaking in a slashable offense and risking their ETH.

 In the case that more than ⅓ of validators are offline simultaneously, the offline validators’ balances will steadily decrease.
 Eventually, the offline validators’ balances will be so low that they will be removed from the network in order to allow the online validators to continue finalizing the chain.

-A validator is responsible for confirming transactions and proposing new blocks in Eth2.
+A validator is responsible for confirming transactions and proposing new blocks on Ethereum.
 In order to become a validator, one must put ‘at stake’ 32 ETH, which is subject to increase (or decrease) as the validator performs its assigned duties.

-A validator is different from the comparable concept of a miner in Eth1, as validators are called upon by the PoS protocol to propose and validate emerging blocks rather than compete for their generation as in the legacy PoW method.
+A validator is different from the comparable concept of a miner on the legacy Ethereum chain, as validators are called upon by the PoS protocol to propose and validate emerging blocks rather than compete for their generation as in the legacy PoW method.

 How Can I Become a Validator?

 Any ETH holder can become a validator by staking 32 ETH.
 Becoming a validator can be done in one of two ways: